 So, who should initiates reconciliation – dumper or dumpee?

-Whoever wants the other back should initiate reconciliation.
+Whoever wants the other back should initiate contact.

-There is nothing shameful or demeaning about showing someone that you love him/her.
+There is nothing shameful or demeaning about showing someone that you still love them and want them back.
 In my opinion, as long as you accept that there are no guarantees that the one you love will love you back, risking rejection is one of the most selfless things to do.

 If ego and fear have their way, you could be waiting for that text, email or phone call for ever.